michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 a) Execute the `wRnBm.m` script.

-b) A 'rhythmic_signal.mat' file containing rhytmic signals (Nepochs X Nsamples) and the betas for each epochs will be saved in a folder names results
+b) A `rhythmic_signal.mat` file containing rhytmic signals (Nepochs X Nsamples) and the betas for each epochs will be saved in a folder names `results`

   A figure illustrating the following will be generated:
   - Average rhythmic spectrum